AgataJot/conde-nast-client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## To run the app (make sure you have yarn installed)
+1. Install and start the server first so that it takes the port 3000: https://github.com/AgataJot/conde-nast-server.
+API connection relies on port 3000.
 1. `yarn`
 1. `yarn start`